Table of Contents

 Carry-On Pro

-Next variation is the he Carry-On Pro.
-It's the same size as the original Carry-On but it comes with a front pocket, a laptop sleeve, and zippered pouches.
+The next variation is the Carry-On Pro.
+It's the same size as the original Carry-On, but it comes with a front pocket, a laptop sleeve, and zippered pouches.

 Carry-On Pro Plus

 Same idea here.
-Take the Carry-On Plus and then slap on the additional exterior pocket to store electronic items like laptops, iPads, or travel headphones.
+Take the Carry-On Plus and slap on the additional outside pocket to store electronic items like laptops, iPads, or travel headphones.
 That's what Monos' Carry-On Pro Plus is.

 Tip: The Carry-On Pro Plus will likely not fit in overhead bins in smaller planes or airlines, and it's also bulkier for a carry-on.